It’s about the drawing

 Natasha Kumar | Rangoli K2 | BT – Childline

-The Indian street art collection was installed in Vivek Singh’s Cinnamon Soho for six months and her architectural series incorporated into wall design in Kricket, Soho.
+The Indian street art collection was installed in Vivek Singh’s, Cinnamon Soho for six months, her architectural series incorporated into a permanent wall design in Kricket, Soho.
+In early 2025 she created two bespoke artworks for Kricket, Shoreditch.

-Natasha Kumar and RUN FOR THE HILLS Design for KRICKET SOHO
+Natasha Kumar and bespoke artwork for KRICKET SHORDITCH

 In 2018 Soho House purchased a collection for their Mumbai venture, Juhu Beach, and Harland Miller personally selected her work from an international range of artists for the Rise Printmaking Prize.